JBEI/foldy/README.md

    docker-compose up
    ```

-    This command will start the backend server and the required databases.

-3. After the backend is running, open another terminal window and navigate to the project directory.
+    This command will start the frontend & backend servers and the required databases.
+Note that it takes a few minutes for the images to build, and then a few more minutes for the frontend to start up (the logs will say "Starting the development server...", then it takes ~60 seconds to build the frontend, then it will say "No issues found.").

 4. Install the databases by running the following command: